Last Updated on August 15, 2022

-If sandboarding is somewhat already established – or at least, widely practiced – as a sport, sand skiing could very well become the next big thing after Swedish olympic freeskiers Jesper Tjäder and Emma Dahlström filmed themselves with a GoPro while skiing down Cerro Blanco, the world’s tallest dune located near Huacachina, Peru.
+If sandboarding is somewhat already established – or at least, widely practiced – as a sport, sand skiing could very well become the next big thing after Swedish olympic freeskiers Jesper Tjäder and Emma Dahlström filmed themselves with a GoPro while skiing down Cerro Blanco, Peru’s tallest sand dune.

 What is sand skiing

-As the name suggests, sand-skiing is the practice of skiing on sand dunes or deserts.
-It can be practiced with regular ski gear such as ski poles, or with a cable ski setup while being carried by a vehicle, similar to waterskiing.
+As the name suggests, sand-skiing is the practice of skiing on sand dunes, generally on beach or desert terrains.
+This sport can be practiced with regular ski gear such as ski poles, or with a cable ski setup while being carried by a vehicle, similar to waterskiing.

 Can you ski on sand?

 Skiing on sand is totally doable!
 Like sandboarding and sand sledding, you will likely need to apply sand wax to the bottom of your ski poles in order to reduce friction.
 Sand has a dynamic coefficient friction of 0.55 compared to snow’s 0.03, which makes it almost 20 times less slippery compared to snow.

 You will damage your skis if you use them on dry sand without proper waxing, so make sure not to skip this essential step.

 Sand skiing vs snow skiing